TiagoSilvaPereira/PuzzleAnimatorJS/README.md

 # Puzzle Animator

 With this lib, you can create animations like "GIF Puzzles", using one image and de canvas.
 The objective is create a simple puzzle animation, but avoiding the big size of GIF images.
+Based on this incridible game tutorial: [HTML5 Puzzle Game](https://code.tutsplus.com/tutorials/create-an-html5-canvas-tile-swapping-puzzle--active-10747)

 ## Using